The Tramway's Timeline

 The European Union awarded a further £1 million while CCBC committed £2 million for its preservation.

-The new Halfway Station opened.
-The station is an elegant slate-roofed rotunda topped by a glass dome.
-It houses the Tramway’s winding gear, which you can see through a glassed-in viewing area as you walk through to resume your journey on one of a second pair of trams.
+After major refurbishment, the new Halfway Station opened.
+It houses the Tramway’s winding gear, which you can see through a glass viewing area as you walk through to change trams.
 It also has a fascinating exhibition on the history of the Tramway.

 The Great Orme Tramway celebrated it’s Centenary birthday.
 100 years of operation and still going strong!

-The Tramway proudly celebrated it’s 110th birthday in style and Llandudno’s ex Town Crier, David Price shouted about it!
-Unfortunately, David passed away in 2013 but is fondly remembered as an important part of Llandudno’s heritage.
+The Tramway proudly celebrated its 110th birthday in style and Llandudno’s former Town Crier David Price shouted about it!
+David passed away in 2013 but is fondly remembered as an important part of Llandudno’s story.

-Over 110 years on, the Tramway is as popular as ever, carrying visitors of all ages and nationalities the mile journey up the Great Orme so visitors can still experience the same unique journey as our ancestors all those years ago.
-The Tramway carries approximately 160,000 passenger s a year and will continue to do so into the next century and beyond!
+Over 120 years on, the Tramway is as popular as ever, carrying approximately 190,000 visitors of all ages and nationalities on the mile journey up the Great Orme every year.
+Visitors can still experience the same unique journey as our Victorian predecessors all those years ago.